-Ipek Cinar is a second-year PhD student in political science.
+Ipek Cinar is a fifth-year PhD student in political science.
 She studies comparative politics with a focus on comparative democratization, quantitative & computational methods, and their applications to political science research.
 She received a BA in economics and business from Koc University, Turkey (2016) and an MA in social sciences from the University of Chicago (2018).
 She joined the lab in January 2017 and has been contributing to the coding as well as collection of transitional justice events for the Global Transitional Justice Dataset.
-She has also been extensively involved in the creation of the web interface for the purpose of making a user friendly geo-coded mappings of the projects.
-She has published in Perspectives on Politics.
-She also has several ongoing projects as part of the lab, including work identifying the causal effects of transitional justice events on the quality of democracy, and work identifying the causal effects of purges on the quality of human rights in new democracies.
+She has also been extensively involved in the creation of the web interface for the purpose of making a user friendly geo-coded mapping of the projects.
+She has published in Perspectives on Politics and Presidential Studies Quarterly.
+She also has several ongoing projects as part of the lab, including work identifying the causal effects of transitional justice events on the quality of democracy, and work identifying the causal effects of purges on crime.
 Read more about Ipek here.
 Check out her Google Scholar page here.
 You can contact Ipek at email@example.com.

-Ben Konstan is a second-year undergraduate in the College, majoring in mathematics and economics.
+Ben Konstan is a recent graduate of the College, majoring in mathematics and economics.
 His academic interests span game theory, modeling, and statistics, and he plans to pursue a PhD in one of these fields.
 He joined the Transitional Justice and Democratic Stability Lab in June 2019 to work on formally modeling social welfare during periods of transitional justice.
 He will focus on deriving the theory behind social outcomes for these events.
 You can contact Ben at firstname.lastname@example.org.